Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: System, Model, and Methods

 In general, the near-resonant laser field with a certain wavelength~$\lambda$ creating the optical lattice interacts differently with atoms in the states $|g\rangle$ and $|e\rangle$, thus the lattice can be viewed as state-dependent.
-However, it is usually possible to determine a particular ``magic'' wavelength~$\lambda_{\rm m}$ at which atoms in two orbital states have equal polarizabilities, i.e., the lattice depth becomes equal for both orbital components.
+For the three considered isotopes, one can determine a particular ``magic'' wavelength~$\lambda_{\rm m}$ at which atoms in two orbital states have equal polarizabilities, i.e., the lattice depth becomes equal for both orbital components.
 Below, we use both the magic-wavelength and SDL options.
 In particular, we set that the state-dependent lattice with a mo\-de\-ra\-te amplitude is created along one spatial direction, while a stronger confinement via the magic-wavelength optical lattice is acting in transversal directions.
 In this respect, the system can be viewed as effectively quasi-one-dimensional.
-For de\-fi\-ni\-te\-ness, we assume that SDL is created along the $x$ direction and has a moderate amplitude $V_x=5E_r$, where $E_r=\hslash k^2/2m$ is the recoil energy of an atom with the mass $m$ and $\hslash$ is Planck's constant.
+For de\-fi\-ni\-te\-ness, we assume that SDL is created along the $x$ direction and has a moderate amplitude $\as{V_{x}^{(g)}}=5E_r$, where $E_r=\hslash^2 k^2/2m$ is the recoil energy of an atom with the mass $m$ and $\hslash$ is Planck's constant and $k=2\pi/\lambda$.
+To have a certain correspondence with previous theoretical studies~\cite{Sotnikov2020PRR} and for convenience of the analysis, we choose the polarizability ratio to be equal for all atoms, $p=2.1$\as{, also meaning that $V_{x}^{(e)}=10.5E_r$} \footnote{According to the additional analysis, the main results remain qualitatively similar at different values of the polarizability ratio, $p=1.2$ and $p=3.3$, in particular.}.
+In particular, for ytterbium isotopes this results in $\lambda_{\rm SDL}\approx690$~nm \cite{Sotnikov2020PRR}, while for strontium atoms this yields $\lambda_{\rm SDL}\approx739$~nm \cite{Safronova2015}.
 The state-independent (``magic-wavelength'') confinement is realized by taking $V_y=V_z=18E_r$ (with $\lambda_{\rm m}\approx759$~nm \cite{Riegger18} and $\lambda_{\rm m}\approx813$~nm \cite{Takamoto2005} for Yb and Sr isotopes, respectively).
-For convenience of the analysis, we choose the polarizability ratio to be equal for all atoms, $p=2.1$ in particular (for ytterbium isotopes this results in $\lambda_{\rm SDL}\approx690$~nm \cite{Sotnikov2020PRR}, while for strontium atoms this yields $\lambda_{\rm SDL}\approx739$~nm \cite{Safronova2015}).

 Below, we also focus on homogeneous (but finite-size) systems neglecting all effects originating from the trapping potential.
 These can be naturally included in the theoretical formalism, but the analysis of the effects related to additional inhomogeneities goes beyond the scope of the current study.